Improbable-AI/hepo/README.md

 ## Running the benchmarks in robotic tasks
 The following are the commands to run the experiments for the methods `H-only`, `J-only`, and `HEPO` (see our paper for details).
-In short, `H-only` is PPO trained with heursitic reward provided with the benchmarking task and `J-only` is PPO trained with the task reward only. `HEPO` is trained with both heuristic and task rewards.
+In short, `H-only` is a PPO trained with a heuristic reward provided with the benchmarking task, and `J-only` is a PPO trained with the task reward only. `HEPO` is trained with both heuristic and task rewards.

 #### J-only
 ```bash